danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 ## Exercise in class

+1. Tinkering
+- modify the numbers, colors
-1. Tinkering - add features and behaviors
+- add features and behaviors to existing sample code

 2. Discussion in Groups:

 - Try to discuss a game that you are familiar with and describe the characters/objects by using the concept and vocabulary of class and object.
 Can you identify the classes and objects within the chosen game?

-- What powers computational objects have?
-(Fuller and Goffey 2017)

-- What does it mean by object orientation as a sociotechnical practice?
-(Fuller and Goffery 2017)
+- The creation of objects require the concept of abstraction, where Fuller and Goffey (2017) argue that such object orientation is a sociotechnical practice and computational objects exhibit power.
+Can you use the sample code or your game as an example to articulate that?

 ## Further notes

+We choose to discuss the class-object creation in greater details in this chapter with the step by step approach.
+The sample code also include other built-in and customized objects as a whole game.

 **Button:** The button in this chapter is similar to previous one in Data Capture, which is to define the global variable `button`, then create the button with text and add the style such as background color, padding and font-size (in the style of CSS).
 A function called `addTofu` is created to push for new object creation when the button is clicked.